 Damaged or lost property.
 Think: luggage that goes MIA or valuables stolen while you’re traveling.
 You could get reimbursed for what’s gone.
 Especially if you needed important replacements (like a toothbrush) stat.

 Pro tip: Check your credit card perks.
 Some cards automatically offer the above coverage, plus rental car or emergency medical transportation, if you book with that plastic.

 If you’re traveling within the US, your regular health insurance probably has your back.
 Going international could be a different story.
-In order to vacation in more than a dozen destinations abroad, you're required to buy insurance that would cover any medical care you might need while visiting.
-Because, coronavirus.
-Example: Aruba requires all travelers to purchase insurance directly from its gov that covers up to $75K in Covid-related expenses.
+In order to vacation in more than a dozen destinations abroad, you're now required to buy insurance that would cover any medical care you might need while visiting.
+Example: Aruba requires all travelers to purchase insurance directly from its gov that covers up to $75,000 in COVID-19-related expenses.
 Other policies can supplement this requirement, but aren't an acceptable substitute.

 Travel medical insurance includes coverage for accidents or emergencies abroad.
 You can also buy additional emergency evacuation coverage for things like airlifts or medically equipped flights home.
 Covid-inclusive policies should also cover the costs of extending a trip if you test positive for COVID-19 while traveling and have to quarantine before returning home.
 (You must show a negative test result within three days of departure to re-enter the US.)